ykaylani/najm.dot/README.md

 - Simulation Settings is 4 values: the first one (x) being the Distance Multiplier to convert from unity meters to simulation meters.
 The default is 1e9 or 1 billion, so 40 unity meters would be 40 billion simulation meters.
 - The second value (y) is the simulation timestep, which is how long it takes for the simulation to execute one timestep.
 The default is 0.02, so the simulation will run once every 0.02 seconds.
 - The third value (z) is the simulation bounds for Barnes-Hut.
-- the fourth value (w) is the padding for the bounds.  z
+- the fourth value (w) is the padding for the bounds.

 Barnes-Hut
 - the Opening Angle Criterion is the threshold that the Barnes-Hut algorithm will use to determine if it should use an approximation of mass or take the exact masses. values near 0 cause more accuracy but less prformance, and the opposite is true for values near 1. <br>